 SHARE THIS PAGE

 Little Cedar Lake is a 260 acre lake located in Washington County.
 It has a maximum depth of 56 feet.
 Visitors have access to the lake from a public boat landing, a public beach.
 Fish include Panfish, Largemouth Bass, Northern Pike and Walleye.
-The lake's water is moderately clear.

 NOTE: This list may not be all inclusive of all speices present in Little Cedar Lake.